 Or let a third party like 'Better' handle your out-of-network claims.
 Better is an app for filing out-of-network health insurance claims.
 Send Better a photo of your claim and they will handle the rest, including determining your eligibility and following-up with your health insurance company.
 Download the Better iPhone app or signing up online.

 Private pay, fee schedule is as following for psychotherapy session:

 Initial Assessment/Consultation - $150

 45-60 minutes - $120

-* There will be $50 missed appointment fee for appointment on Monday-Friday, and $70 missed appointment fee for Saturday appointments unless cancel appointment 24 hours in advance.
+* There will be $50 no-show/late cancellation fee for missed appointment on weekdays & $90 no-show/late cancellation fee for weekend appointment unless cancel appointment 24 hours in advance.